 The Sengoku period created the strong loners who stood in sharp contrast to the duty-bound samurai of previous periods in Japanese history.
 With all the Lords fighting to the death, there were a lot of dead lords.
 As a result, there were a lot of masterless samurai roaming about the countryside with nothing to do.

+Ronin were important figures in Feudal Japan, and the depiction of such characters in Seven Samurai reflects the Feudal era perfectly.
 Although Seven Samurai takes place towards the end of the Sengoku period, Japan was still in a time of chaos.
 Bandits roamed the countryside freely and communities needed to defend themselves – it was an “every-man-for-himself” free-for-all.

 Kagemusha (1980)

 The film highlights astonishing battle scenes, the newly established samurai system, and battlefields that are ultimately tied to the strife, wars, and fought battles during the Sengoku period –– one of which being the 1575 Battle of Nagashino which serves as the basis of the film’s climactic ending scene.
+The daimyō in the film is also based on an eminent, real-life daimyō, Takeda Shingen, who showcased exceptional skills, leadership, and prestige during his time.

-Often used as a representation of power and wealth, many castles in Japan were built during the Sengoku Period as regional leaders and aristocrats alike competed for power and strong regional influence to win the favors of the higher-class Japanese at the time.
+Often used as a representation of power and wealth, many castles in Japan were built during the Sengoku Period as regional leaders and aristocrats alike competed for power and strong regional influence to win the favours of the higher-class Japanese at the time.

 Throne of Blood (1957)